bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     Title: Continue installation remotely using SSH
     Description: To continue the installation, please use an SSH client

-At this point you can elect to open a new window and ssh into the unit using the indicated IP address, or you can select "Continue" to proceed with installation using the serial console.
+At this point you can elect to ssh into the unit using the indicated IP address, or you can select "Continue" to proceed with installation using the serial console.
 I'd suggest opening an ssh session while at the same time moving to the log screen in the serial console to monitor for serious errors.
-This can be done by issuing the GNU screen command CTRL-A followed by the "4" key to select window "4" which is the log screen.
+You can move between GNU screen windows by issuing the keystroke sequence "CTRL-A 4" to select window "4" which is the log screen.

 If you wish to ssh into the unit then use username "installer" with password "SCdebian2022" (as configured above)